Categories: Uncategorized

 Here’s some of the most interesting facts learned this week about the iPhone.

-• Before deciding to build the iPhone and iPad, Apple considered other product categories, including “crazy stuff” like car or a camera.
+• Before deciding to build the iPhone and iPad, Apple considered other product categories, including “crazy stuff” like a car or a camera.
 (Wired)

 • The iPhone was code-named “Project Purple.”